xmaysonnave/tiddlywiki-ipfs/README.md

 ```
 npm install -g npm@latest
 npm -v
-6.14.4
+6.14.5
 ```

-At this stage your global environment should look like this:
+At this stage your environment should look like this:

 ```
 npm -g ls --depth=0